pedromcorreia/find_hotel/README.md

 Okay, knowing these problems, we could go for an approach to use [Oban] (https://github.com/sorentwo/oban), he persists his workers inside Postgres, we can let him know when to run or not a certain process, besides that we can use it as a cronjob, the choice of it made me safer when viewing jobs running, problems that I listed with the choice of Genserver and synchronous use, in addition, it was the fastest process.

+### Cronjob

+As part of requirements is to think in a process to run a schedule job, with Oban we can use as a  [Cronjob](https://github.com/sorentwo/oban#periodic-jobs)  adding a new module "Parser.Cron.CoordinateCron" that will follow the config rules defined in "config/config.exs" with:

+    config :parser, Oban,
+      repo: Parser.Repo,
+      plugins: [
+        {Oban.Plugins.Cron,
+         crontab: [
+           {"@daily", Parser.Cron.CoordinateCron}
+         ]}
+      ]

+Or we can configure as a scheduled job, the default Parser configuration is 5 minutes, you can change in config/config.ex

+    config :parser,
+      schedule_job_time: 300

+So every process will return with a status: "scheduled".

 ### Project

 Okay, but I realized one of the specifications was that the resolution has two applications, a Parser to process the files and a web to consume the Parser's data, my first idea was to create two applications, a web with only phoenix and another ecto project containing the whole process, however, one of the points that most intrigued me, is that the repository should be private, to get around this, a long time ago, 2015, I worked with an Umbrella project, very similar where we had a web interface, and it consumed the data from a Parser, so that was my choice.